 A retired participating executive may draw the full benefit beginning at age 65.
-A participating executive who has ten years of service may elect to begin receiving a reduced benefit at or after age 55.
+A participating executive who has 10 years of service may elect to begin receiving a reduced benefit at or after age 55.
 The reduction factor is 4% for each year prior to age 60, and 2% for each year between age 60 and age 65.
 The SERP provides for a disability benefit equal to 60% of the supplemental retirement benefit (based on the executive's years of service at the date of disability).
-A disabled executive is still eligible for a supplemental retirement benefit beginning at age 65, based on all years of service (including years during which the executive was receiving a disability benefit).
+A disabled executive is still eligible for a supplemental retirement benefit beginning at age 65 based on all years of service (including years during which the executive was receiving a disability benefit).
 The SERP also provides for a death benefit to the executive's designated beneficiary if the executive dies before retiring.
-The death benefit is a lump sum equal to the present value of the benefit the executive could have received beginning at age 65, based on his or her years of service up to the date of death.
+The death benefit is a lump-sum equal to the present value of the benefit the executive could have received beginning at age 65, based on his or her years of service up to the date of death.
+Executives covered by a pre-existing deferred compensation agreement are provided a minimum benefit equal to the amount payable under the deferred compensation agreement and the pension plan under the formula in effect on December 31, 1994.

-Benefits under the plan are subject to forfeiture if the executive's employment is terminated for serious misconduct, if the executive competes with the Company, or if the Company cannot collect under an insurance policy purchased to fund plan benefits for certain reasons.
-If, within two or three (for all individuals listed in the Summary Compensation Table) years after a "change in control" the executive resigns for "good reason," or is terminated by the Company (other than for "cause," or due to death or "disability" as defined in the SERP) the executive will be entitled to a lump sum payment equal to 125% of the present value of the benefit payments for which the executive would have been eligible if the executive had retired at age 55 (or at his or her actual age, if greater than age 55), without the 2%/4% early retirement reduction factors, but based on years of service at the actual date of termination.
-For purposes of the SERP, election or nomination to the Board of Directors was approved by a three-quarters vote of the directors then still in office who were directors at the time the SERP was adopted, or whose election or nomination was so approved, to constitute a majority of the Board of Directors; (ii) the acquisition by certain persons or groups of 20% or more of the Company's Common Stock or combined outstanding voting power (excluding certain transactions); (iii) the approval by the stockholders of a reorganization, merger or consolidation (excluding certain permitted transactions); or (iv) the approval by the stockholders of a complete liquidation or dissolution of the Company or the sale or disposition of all or substantially all of the assets of the Company (excluding certain permitted transactions).
+Benefits under the SERP are subject to forfeiture if the executive's employment is terminated for serious misconduct, if the executive later competes with the Company or if the Company cannot collect under an insurance policy purchased to fund plan benefits for certain reasons.
+For all individuals listed in the Summary Compensation Table, if, within 2 or 3 years after a "change in control" the executive resigns for "good reason" or is terminated by the Company (other than for "cause" or due to death or "disability" as defined in the SERP), the executive will be entitled to a lump sum payment equal to 125% of the present value of the benefit payments for which the executive would have been eligible if the executive had retired at age 55 (or at his or her actual age, if greater than age 55), without the 2%/4% early retirement reduction factors, but based on years of service at the actual date of termination.
+For purposes of the SERP, "change in control" is defined as (i) the failure of the individuals who were directors at the time the SERP was adopted and those whose election or nomination to the Board of Directors was approved by a three-quarters vote of the directors then still in office who were directors at the time the SERP was adopted, or whose election or nomination was so approved, to constitute a majority of the Board of Directors; (ii) the acquisition by certain persons or groups of 20% or more of the Company's Common Stock or combined outstanding voting power (excluding certain transactions); (iii) the approval by the stockholders of a reorganization, merger or consolidation (excluding certain permitted transactions); or (iv) the approval by the stockholders of a complete liquidation or dissolution of the Company or the sale or disposition of all or substantially all of the assets of the Company (excluding certain permitted transactions).